Monika365/Monika365/README.md

 ## 👩‍💻 About Me

-- **Business Analyst** Certified Google Data Analytics and Business Analyst & visulaisation and experience in software development, data analysis, and Agile methodologies.
-- Skilled in SQL, Power BI, Tableau, Python, and data storytelling.
-- Passionate about using data to drive informed decisions and improve user outcomes in dynamic, fast-paced environments.
+- **Business Analyst** Certified Business Analyst and Google Data Analytics professional with a strong foundation in software development, data analysis, and Agile methodologies.
+I thrive on transforming complex data into actionable insights using SQL, Power BI, Tableau, and Python.
+My expertise lies in data storytelling—crafting clear, impactful visualisations that drive informed decisions and improve user outcomes in dynamic, fast-paced environments
-- Experienced in collaborating with cross-functional teams, documenting workflows, and supporting delivery through detailed data analysis and stakeholder-aligned insights.

 ---